Mr-Mappie/mappie/website/src/posts/getting-started/posts/introduction.md

 Mappie can generate mappers for objects and enums.
 It aims to be easy to use, infer as much implicit mappings as possible, have a consistent API, and have the same runtime performance as if one would write the mapping code manually.

-The following snipper gives a small overview of the features of Mappie
+The following snippet gives a small overview of the features of Mappie
 ```kotlin
 data class Person(
     val name: String,